zzDRT/PredictiveModeling/using_pm_service.md

 Server-trained predictive models, see the Analytic Server section of IBM Knowledge Center.

-1. You can download Node.js sample code to try the Machine Learning service.
-Complete the following steps to create your Bluemix application and bind the Machine Learning service.
+Complete the following steps to create your Bluemix application and bind it to the Machine Learning service.

-   These examples use Node.js because it is a popular runtime.
-   Others can be used such as iOS, Ruby, Perl, or Java.
+1. Download Node.js sample application code from [github repository](https://github.com/pmservice/customer-satisfaction-prediction).

 2. Use the cf create-service command to create a service
    instance: